Whose House Is This? I Think I Know.

 A suspect may be arrested for a felony in any public place in which the suspect is found, whether the arrest is with a warrant or upon probable cause without a warrant.
 However, different rules apply to arrests made in residences.
 Unless there is an actual exigency, an officer cannot enter a residence for the purpose of making a warrantless felony (or misdemeanor) arrest (“The Fourth Amendment…prohibits the police from making a warrantless and nonconsensual entry into a suspect’s home in order to make a routine felony arrest” ).

-A valid felony arrest warrant carries the inherent authority to enter the named suspect’s home.
+A valid felony arrest warrant carries the inherent authority for police to enter the named suspect’s home.
 To allow a proper entry into the home, two questions must be considered: First, is there a reasonable belief the home to be searched is the suspect’s dwelling, and second, is there a reasonable belief the suspect is within the home at the time of entry?
 The Supreme Court has not yet defined the necessary level of certainty for each consideration.
 Most courts have ruled that the standard is a “reasonable belief” and is less than probable cause.
 But not in Thabit’s case, so hang on.

 An officer must have a search warrant to enter a third party’s home to make an arrest, even if the officer possesses an arrest warrant (Steagald v.
 United States, 451 U.S. 204 (1981)).
 The homeowner or other person in authority over the home can always consent to entry by law enforcement.
 Even if the wanted suspect protests, the homeowner’s consent is a valid basis for entry to arrest the suspect.